metomi/rose/2019.01.8/html/_sources/tutorial/rose/suites.rst.txt

               UTC mode = True
               [[parameters]]
                   # A list of the weather stations we will be fetching observations from.
-         -        station = camborne, heathrow, shetland, belmullet
+         -        station = camborne, heathrow, shetland, aldergrove
          +        station = {{ station | join(", ") }}
                   # A list of the sites we will be generating forecasts for.
                   site = exeter